 What is Vanguard?

 Here it goes – Vanguard is NOT a person!
 That’s the first statement that I will make.
 Therefore, when someone says – Vanguard handles everything for me, it is not a single individual.
-Vanguard is actually an investment firm, based in Pennsylvania and they are one of the biggest investment firms in the world.
+Vanguard is actually an investment firm, based in Pennsylvania.
+They are one of the biggest investment firms in the world.
 They manage over $5 TRILLION in assets of individuals all over the world, in fact.
 Additionally, their corporate structure is of a mutual company.
 Essentially, the company is owned by the customers whom have their funds being managed.
-Additionally, the company was founded by John C. Bogle, who is an investing icon.
+Additionally, the company’s founder was John C. Bogle, an investing icon.

 Who is John Bogle?
 He has earned the credit & recognition of being the first to create an index fund available to individuals (Bert has explained what an index fund is here, a great read to understand more).
 His conclusion is that mutual funds perform better than an active fund manager, due to fees and the potential poor investment decision, as a passive index fund would own the entire stock index as a whole, such as the S&P 500 (i.e. the 500 largest companies by market capitalization).